6 ways a smart home can save you energy

 4. Swap out your regular light bulbs for smart ones

 Traditional light bulbs were invented over a century ago and were extremely inefficient, only converting about 5% of the electricity they use into visible light.
-The technology has come on leaps and bounds since then, and today’s LED lights could reduce your carbon emissions by 40kg per year 3 – that’s more than a car emits by driving from London to Cardiff 4!
+The technology has come on leaps and bounds since then, and today’s LED lights can significantly reduce your home’s carbon emissions.

 Going for smart LED lights can help you save even more energy and money.
 Popped upstairs to grab something and got distracted?
 A quick tap of the app turns off the living room light without traipsing downstairs again.
 You can set schedules remotely too, as well as turning them on and off and adjusting the colour or brightness.